dayfine/black_sholes/README.md

 # black_sholes

-Implementing the most basic form of Black-Sholes model in Golang.
+Implementing the most basic form of Black-Sholes model in Golang and Rust.